enderv/awsmfa-go/README.md

         Token Duration (default 28800)
   -env
-        Boolean flag to print commands to set environment variables -i string
+        Boolean flag to print commands to set environment variables -format string
+        Env Printout format if not specified default is bash, possible values are cmd, bash, pwshell (default "bash") -i string
         Source Profile (default "default")
   -o    Boolean flag to overwrite profile if this is not set you can not have same source and target profile